 Enjoy shopping at the Rugby Commissary and Museum Store; from unique local crafts to special Victorian era items to more modern amenities -you can find anything you need for that special person (or yourself!) in our Commissary or our Visitor Centre Museum Shop.
 Commissary phone: 423-628-2441 Ext.
 2. Help welcome our 2022 clerk, Danielle from nearby Armathwaite!

 Sprit of Red Hill

 The Gallery at Rugby

-Davenport has for years offered instruction to other artists through workshops and plein air events in Rugby.
+Davenport has for years offered tips to other artists through workshops and plein air events in Rugby.
 In 2017, she and other artists created a seasonal gallery in the Board of Aid.

 Rugby Printing Works

 See An Antique Printing Press In Action.
 And Take Home A Souvenir.

 One of the first things the original settlers of Rugby did was to start their own newspaper, The Rugbeian.
 It was originally printed in Cincinnati and shipped in by train.
 But on July 2, 1881, Rugby started to print its newspaper locally, continuing for years.
 This print shop was originally in nearby Deer Lodge, TN, but is now in Rugby next door to the Harrow Road Cafe.
-Open normally Saturdays 10-4 EDT & Sundays Noon-4 EDT.
+Open normally Saturdays 10-4 EDT & Sundays 1-4 EDT.